u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/theming.rst

    That file must only contain definitions and overrides of SCSS variables and mixins.

 .. warning::
-   Don't override Bootstrap variables that depend on Odoo variables.
+   Don't override Bootstrap variables that depend on Thrive Bureau ERP variables.
 Otherwise, you might break the possibility for the user to customize them using the Website Builder.

 .. seealso::